iguinaa/bisque/src/features/voice-join-noise/README.md

   // Debounce delay to prevent overlapping sounds (milliseconds)
   soundDebounceDelay: 1500,

-  // Volume level for greeting sound (0.0 to 1.0, where 1.0 is full volume)
+  // Volume level for joining sound (0.0 to 1.0, where 1.0 is full volume)
   soundVolume: 0.5,

   // Maximum users before stopping sound playback (0 = no limit)